jgmenu/jgmenu.github.io/src/index.md

 # jgmenu

-A simple, independent and contemporary-looking X11 menu, designed for for customisation, scripting, ricing and tweaking.
+A simple, independent and contemporary-looking X11 menu, designed for scripting, ricing and tweaking.

 ## Main